noriov/nostd_env/README.md

 ## lmbios1

-lmbios1 provides a method to call a Real Mode function from Long Mode.
+lmbios1 provides a method to call Real Mode functions from Long Mode.
 That is, it switches CPU operating mode from Long Mode to Real Mode, calls a function in Real Mode, then switches back to Long Mode.
 As the name suggests, its main purpose is to call BIOS functions from Long Mode.

+## Micro (mu) Library

+A small library containing:

+* MuAlloc - An implementation of alloc::GlobalAlloc and alloc::Allocator
+* MuHeap - A First-Fit Memory Allocator using Doubly Linked List
+* MuMutex - A Mutual Exclusion Primitive using Spin Lock

 # Required Software